top of page

 The tour begins this evening with dinner.
 After arrival in Costa Rica’s capital San José, you will be transferred to an excellent hotel.
 The hotel used is subject to availability, but many options have good chances to find birds right on the grounds.

-Today involves a bit of driving, but don’t worry, there is plenty of photography to do before we get to our final destination.
-We will leave relatively early and spend the morning photographing at a little “hole in the wall” kind of place, but if you let the looks deter you, you would miss out on spectacular birds like Northern Emerald-Toucanet, Red-headed Barbet, and a host of tanagers possibly including Crimson-colored Tanager.
-Hummingbirds are also on order here so we will be on the look out for Violet Sabrewing, Green-crowned Brilliant, and possibly even the gorgeous Black-bellied Hummingbird.
+Today involves a bit of driving but before all of that, you will have a quick guided walk around some nearby hotspots with your local guide, targeting birds like; Spot-breasted Oriole, Rufous-naped Wren, Hoffmann's Woodpecker and potentially the very tricky Cinnamon Hummingbird.
+After this relaxing morning, we will spend the morning photographing at a little “hole in the wall” kind of place, but if you let the looks deter you, you would miss out on spectacular birds like Northern Emerald-Toucanet, Red-headed Barbet, Crimson-colored Tanager, Red-legged Honeyeater and if we're lucky, a Prong-billed Barbet.
+Hummingbirds are also on order here so we will be on the look out for Violet Sabrewing, Green-crowned Brilliant, and possibly even the endemic Coppery-headed Emerald.
 This general vicinity is also home to another spectacular bird, the Bat Falcon.
-We will have lunch here and then move on to our principle location, Laguna del Lagarto Lodge, where we will spend three nights.
+We will have lunch here and then move on to our hotel for the evening.
+Depending on time, we might have a little walk around a nearby garden where we might photograph Common Tody Flycatcher, Yellow-bellied Elaenia and Paltry Tyrannulet.

-Day 3: Laguna del Lagarto
+Day 3: Morning with Cope to Laguna del Lagarto

 Day 4: Laguna del Lagarto